 Not only does the medium-heavy Ugly Stik GX2 by Shakespeare have a sleek, modern look for today’s fisherman, but it also has the capabilities anglers need when it comes to a sensitive rod that is perfect for whatever they are catching.
-The spinning rod is six feet, six inches long and made from graphite and fiberglass in a one-piece construction.
-It is strong, durable and will stay comfortable in your grip with an EVA handle.
-This rod is ideal for both beginners and experts looking for a sturdy, reliable and versatile option.
-The line weight is eight to 20 pounds.
+The spinning rod comes in different lengths, and is made in a one-piece construction from graphite and fiberglass.
+It's strong, durable, and will stay comfortable in your grip with an EVA handle.
+This fishing rod is ideal for both beginners and experts looking for a sturdy, reliable, and versatile option.
+The line weight is 8 to 20 pounds.

-Runner-Up, Best Overall: Shakespeare Micro Spinning Rod (Rod Only)
+Runner-Up, Best Overall: Shakespeare Micro Spinning Fishing Pole

 For a lighter rod, chose the Shakespeare Micro Spinning Rod that is classified as an ultralight rod made from graphite.
-The handle will keep your hands happy all day with a full cork grip and the guides are stainless steel for durability.
-The light models have a line weight of fpir to 10 pounds; the ultralight models have a line weight of two to six pounds.
-Sizes come in four feet, six inches; five feet; seven feet; or seven feet, six inches for ultralight models.
-Light models come in five feet, six inches; six feet, six inches; and seven feet.
-All sizes, except the four feet, six-inch model, are constructed with two pieces.
+The handle features a cork grip to keep your hands comfortable and the guides are stainless steel for added durability.
+The light models have a line weight of 4 to 10 pounds and the ultralight models have a line weight of 2 to 6 pounds.
+Sizes come in 4 feet, 6 inches; 5 feet; 7 feet; or 7 feet, 6 inches for ultralight models.
+Light models come in 5 feet, 6 inches; 6 feet, 6 inches; and 7 feet.
+All sizes, except the 4 feet, 6-inch model, are constructed with two pieces.

-Best Budget: PLUSINNO Spin Rod and Reel Combos
+Best Value: Plusinno Spin Rod and Reel Combo

-Made for the beginner, the PLUSINNO Spin Rod and Reel Full Combo comes with a rod, reel, six lures, six hooks, four sinkers and the other accessories necessary for a good day on the water.
-The telescopic fishing pole is flexible and comfortable with an EVA grip.
+Made for the beginner fisherman, the budget-friendly Plusinno Spin Rod and Reel Full Combo comes with a rod, reel, six lures, six hooks, four sinkers, and the other accessories necessary for a good day on the water.
+This telescopic fishing pole is flexible and comfortable with an EVA grip.
 It has medium power in the carbon and fiberglass rod, which provides a long-lasting, durable experience.

-Best for Bass: Denali Rods Attax Heavy Spinning One Piece Rod (Rod Only)
+Best for Bass: Denali Rods Attax Heavy-Spinning Fishing Pole

-These wallet-friendly poles are designed specifically for catfish fishing, with an emphasis on larger catches.
-The S-glass the pole’s made from is exceptionally durable—enough to take a beating from a flailing fish—and has great lifting power to get your prize up onto the boat (the recommended line weight is 40 to 80 pounds).
+These 8-foot poles are designed specifically for catfish fishing, with an emphasis on larger catches.
+The Toray IM6 graphite the pole’s made from is exceptionally durable—enough to take a beating from a flailing fish—and has great lifting power to get your prize up onto the boat (the recommended line weight is 15 to 30 pounds).
 The stainless-steel double-foot guides are also built to withstand a thrashing, as are the reinforced nylon reel seats, which can hold the reel of your choice in place.
 We also love the cross-wrapped EVA handles that keep the rod tight in slippery conditions or wet hands without straining hand muscles or demanding too much from one’s grip.

 Users say that the poles are great for both fresh- and salt-water fishing.
-Plus, the poles are finished off with neon orange strike tips, so you can easily tell when something’s latched on.
-Each rod comes with KastKing’s “Total Peace of Mind” warranty, so you can make your purchase with confidence.
+Each rod also comes with KastKing’s “Total Peace of Mind” warranty, so you can make your purchase with confidence.

-Head to the river with this rod and you are sure to stay blister-free all day.
-The nine-foot Tailwater Outfitters Toccoa Fly Rod has a cork handle for accuracy and comfort, and the graphite construction means its durable and lightweight.
-It’s easy to break down and reassemble the four-piece rod, which comes with a four-compartment rod tube for easy traveling.
-The fast-action rod (perfect for long casts) comes in a three- and five-weight option that's best for trout, as well as an eight-weight option for salmon, large rainbow trout or bonefish.
+Head to the river with this rod and you're sure to stay blister-free while you're fly fishing.
+The Redington Crosswater Outfit has a cork handle for accuracy and comfort, and the graphite construction means it's durable and lightweight.
+It’s easy to break down and reassemble the four-piece rod, which comes with a carrying case for easy traveling.
+The fast-action rod (perfect for long casts) comes in a four- and five-weight option that's best for trout, as well as an eight and nine-weight option for salmon, large rainbow trout, or bonefish.

-Pack this five-foot, six-inch spinning rod by Eagle Claw right into your pack for easy use on the trail or at the campsite.
+Pack this 5-foot, 6-inch spinning rod by Eagle Claw right into your pack for easy use on the trail or at the campsite.
 The durable telescoping rod is made from fiberglass, so it will stay safe even in precarious conditions.
 The comfortable handle is made from EVA foam and folds up for easy transportation.
-The line weight is four to 10 pounds, ideal for bass fishing or fresh water fishing.
+The line weight is 4 to 10 pounds, ideal for bass fishing or freshwater fishing.